|

 NICOLAUS HARNONCOURT

-to mention on this page all the performances that took place over the
+is impossible to mention on this page all the performances that took place

-years.
-An interesting name but unexpectedly linked for once to Gershwin´s
+over the years.
+An interesting name but unexpectedly linked for once to

-masterpiece is that of Nicolaus Harnoncourt.
-He conducted the Arnold Schoenberg
+Gershwin´s masterpiece is that of Nicolaus Harnoncourt.
+He conducted

-Choir and the Chamber Orchestra of Europe in performances given in Graz
+the Arnold Schoenberg Choir and the Chamber Orchestra of Europe in performances

-(Austria) to the occasion of Harnoncourt's 80th birthday.
-Harnoncourt
+given in Graz (Austria) to the occasion of Harnoncourt's 80th birthday.

-included African drums and the Arnold Schönberg Choir had to study
+Harnoncourt included African drums and the Arnold Schönberg Choir

-the Galla dialect!
-Main performers were Jonathan Lemalu (Porgy), Isabelle
+had to study the Galla dialect!
+Main performers were Jonathan Lemalu (Porgy),

-Kabatu (Bess), and Angela Renee Simpson (Serena).
-Samples of this performance
+Isabelle Kabatu (Bess), and Angela Renee Simpson (Serena).
+Samples of

 RCA.